Go here for this week's Rushing Matchups.

 Sam Darnold appears to have shaken off his midseason struggles and is now operating at a high level for the Vikings.
 Over the last four games, Darnold has completed 68% of his passes while averaging 9.3 yards per attempt, throwing 11 touchdowns without an interception.
 He's increasingly becoming a dynamic playmaker for the offense, maximizing the talent around him.
 Justin Jefferson has remained a key focal point, tallying 22 receptions for 339 yards and two touchdowns in this span.
 Meanwhile, Jordan Addison has emerged as an explosive complement, posting 23 catches for 430 yards and five scores.
 Tight end T.J.
 Hockenson has been less involved as Darnold looks downfield for big plays, a trend that bodes well against Chicago's porous secondary.

-The Bears’ once-promising pass defense has unraveled as the season has progressed.
-Over their last four games, they’ve surrendered an average of 288 passing yards at a staggering 10.4 yards per attempt.
-The unit looked particularly disorganized in last week’s blowout loss to the 49ers, as Brock Purdy exploited repeated failed blitzes to hit on 10 completions of 15+ yards.
-Defensive lapses have become commonplace, with issues stemming from Tyrique Stevenson’s regression and the lingering impact of losing safety Jaquan Brisker earlier in the season.
-Even the otherwise strong play of cornerbacks Jaylon Johnson and Kyler Gordon hasn’t been enough to stabilize the group.
-With the Bears’ defense in flux and the Vikings clicking offensively, this matchup sets up as another favorable opportunity for Darnold to continue his hot streak.
-Chicago’s inability to prevent explosive plays makes them an ideal target for the Vikings’ vertical attack.
-Both Jefferson and Addison are positioned for strong outings, with Darnold leading the charge against a defense that’s struggling to find its footing.
-Until the Bears can solidify their scheme and execution, they’ll remain vulnerable to productive quarterbacks like Darnold.
+The Bears' once-promising pass defense has unraveled as the season has progressed.
+Over their last four games, they've surrendered an average of 288 passing yards at a staggering 10.4 yards per attempt.
+The unit looked particularly disorganized in last week's blowout loss to the 49ers, as Brock Purdy exploited repeated failed blitzes to hit on 10 completions of 15+ yards.
+Defensive lapses have become commonplace, with issues stemming from Tyrique Stevenson's regression and the lingering impact of losing safety Jaquan Brisker earlier in the season.
+Even the otherwise strong play of cornerbacks Jaylon Johnson and Kyler Gordon hasn't been enough to stabilize the group.
+With the Bears' defense in flux and the Vikings clicking offensively, this matchup sets up as another favorable opportunity for Darnold to continue his hot streak.
+Chicago's inability to prevent explosive plays makes them an ideal target for the Vikings' vertical attack.
+Both Jefferson and Addison are positioned for strong outings, with Darnold leading the charge against a defense struggling to find its footing.
+Until the Bears can solidify their scheme and execution, they'll remain vulnerable to productive quarterbacks like Darnold.

 Washington at New Orleans

 Jayden Daniels appears to have rediscovered his early-season efficiency, bouncing back in Week 14 with a stellar outing.
 Daniels completed 25 of 30 passes for 206 yards and 3 touchdowns, steering Washington to a dominant 35-13 lead before the offense eased off.
-While his production has cooled somewhat from a scorching start to the season, Daniels remains one of the most efficient quarterbacks in the league, ranking top-10 in both success rate and yardage rate.
+While his production has cooled somewhat from a scorching start to the season, Daniels remains one of the most efficient quarterbacks in the league, ranking in the top 10 in success rate and yardage rate.
 This offense thrives on control and precision, strategically picking moments to attack downfield.
 Despite ranking 22nd in downfield throw frequency, Daniels ranks 12th in completed air yards, underscoring his ability to maximize opportunities when they arise.
-Terry McLaurin continues to be Daniels’ favorite target, commanding 22% of team targets and posting an impressive 10.9 yards per target, a mark comparable to Justin Jefferson’s.
+Terry McLaurin continues to be Daniels' favorite target, commanding 22% of team targets and posting an impressive 10.9 yards per target, a mark comparable to Justin Jefferson's.
 Alongside McLaurin, veteran tight end Zach Ertz provides reliable volume as a dependable option in the middle of the field.
-In this week’s matchup against a struggling Saints secondary, both McLaurin and Ertz should see an uptick in ceiling potential, making them valuable assets in any offensive game plan.
+In this week's matchup against a struggling Saints secondary, McLaurin and Ertz should see an uptick in ceiling potential, making them valuable assets in any offensive game plan.

 The New Orleans pass defense, once a cornerstone under Dennis Allen, has fallen apart in 2024.
 Following Allen's departure and the trade of former All-Pro cornerback Marshon Lattimore in October, the unit has been in disarray.
 Rookie Kool-Aid McKinstry has shown flashes but remains inconsistent, and the loss of Paulson Adebo for the season has further stripped the secondary of its depth and quality.
 The safeties have provided little support, leaving the Saints unable to replicate the aggressive schemes that defined Allen's tenure.
 While New Orleans benefited from facing the struggling Giants in Week 14, the broader picture remains grim.
 They've allowed 275+ passing yards in 7 of 13 games this season, making them one of the league's more generous matchups for opposing quarterbacks.
 Given Daniels' resurgence and the Saints' defensive vulnerabilities, this shapes up as one of the most favorable matchups for the Washington offense this season.
 McLaurin, Daniels, and Ertz are all poised to capitalize against this ailing secondary.